 - Fall 2017 deadline: noon on August 22, 2017

-- The Career Center will then verify the student's employment, and, if eligible, Co-op (WCOB 310V) will be added to the student's schedule by the second week of classes for the semester they wish to be enrolled.
+- Career Services will then verify the student's employment, and, if eligible, Co-op (WCOB 310V) will be added to the student's schedule by the second week of classes for the semester they wish to be enrolled.
 (Co-op is an online course; it will show up on the student's schedule like any other course, but there is no scheduled classroom time.)
 Students will receive an email once their employment has been verified and they have been added to the course (or if there is an issue with the application).
 Students must check their schedule to ensure that they are enrolled in Co-op and are registered for the correct number of hours.
-If there is an error, students should contact the Career Center as soon as possible.
+If there is an error, students should contact Career Services as soon as possible.

 Attention Accounting Majors: The accounting department offers an accounting internship credit (ACCT 310V); you should check with your academic advisor and/or the accounting department to determine which course you need.